GRIDAPPSD/pyvvo/tasks.md

 Then, the corresponding EquipmentManager could interpret receiving `None` as presently inoperable equipment.

-## Flow Control for Genetic Algorithm (GA)
+## ~~Flow Control for Genetic Algorithm (GA)~~
-Some of the other pieces here are inevitably going to involve stopping the GA.
+~~Some of the other pieces here are inevitably going to involve stopping the GA.
 At present, the GA doesn't really have flow control.
-It'll need some methods of gracefully stopping - e.g. stop GridLAB-D models, drop all related tables (maybe, unless we drop the table up front, making dropping tables in cleanup unnecessary), etc.
+It'll need some methods of gracefully stopping - e.g. stop GridLAB-D models, drop all related tables (maybe, unless we drop the table up front, making dropping tables in cleanup unnecessary), etc.~~

+## Compare GA model results with real system
+As a validation step, it would be useful to compare model outputs from the "baseline" individual in the genetic algorithm with the actual system output.
+For starters, it would be simplest to look at total feeder power and power factor.
+Eventually, it would be useful to compare EnergyConsumer voltage and/or power.